 Our climbing Sherpas will work with different groups to guarantee commitment from all climbers for assignments, such as course settling, and to ensure the wellbeing of climbers from ABC to the summit.

-Ama Dablam base camp is one of the greatest grass base camps situated in Nepal alike a football ground.
-It is uncommon to see such affable landscape at tallness of 4600m.
-Climbers will play volleyball and football at base camp to keep warm and appreciate the wonderful site.
+Ama Dablam base camp is one of the greatest grass base camps situated in Khumbu valley alike a football ground.
+It is uncommon to see such a huge flat landscape at the bottom of the elevation of 4600m.
+Climbers may play volleyball and football at base camp to keep warm and appreciate the wonderful site.
 Base camp will be set up here for about 60 days in both spring and pre-winter seasons for our different groups in their different climbing time.
 The Base Camp is surrounded by the incredible mountain vista of Mt.
 Ama Dablam, Taboche, Tsolatse, Thamserku, and Kongde.
 Ama Dablam’s base camp is for the most part radiant because of its area, the sun is out right on time and remains late into the day.
 All our Base camp staff and climbing sherpas empower the climber working diligently in your services.